1) Difference between Raw and Plus mode ✨

 - Works better for older computers with less powerful CPU

 - Virtual video feed from the Lumina Studio App with AI features such as cameraman (adjustable in Framing tab), blur (adjustable in Detail tab), and name badge effects

 - Includes lighting, color, and framing adjustments made in the Lumina Studio App

-2. Select Lumina Camera - Plus on your video conferencing app
+2) Choosing Lumina Plus on your video calls

-For example, on the Zoom app, you can go to the "Video Settings" and select Lumina Camera - Plus in the camera options as shown below:
+- On the Teams app, you can go to the "Video Settings" and select Lumina Camera - Plus in the camera options as shown below:

 When you close the Lumina App or when the Lumina app hides, you can open it again through the tray menu as shown below:

-You can click on the Show Menu, and it will show you the main control page of the Lumina App.
+You can click on Show Menu to get to the main control page of the Lumina App.

-Updating both the firmware and software when available is essential to get the latest bug fixes and to ensure the fixes work properly.
+Updating both the firmware and software regularly is essential to getting the latest bug fixes and ensuring they work properly.